Infant Sleep Solutions: Part 4

 I have a pretty easy method that I use to predict nap times with a fairly good amount of accuracy.
 It all boils down to one thing:

-It’s ALL about the timing.
-This is where the dreaded ‘S’ word is making its first appearance: SCHEDULES.
+When it comes to the infant sleep schedule, it’s ALL about the timing.
+Yes: this is the part where the dreaded ‘S’ word is making its first appearance: SCHEDULES.
 Mwaaaaaa…

 I can’t tell you how many moms tell me they don’t want their babies on a sleep schedule because they want them to be able to enjoy the freedom and whimsy that comes with being a child, blah blah blah.